 Given the scale in the fall-off of liquidator reports received during 2020, and on the assumption that this year will see something of a return to normal as the vaccine roll out progresses and restrictions begin to be lifted, it is reasonable to anticipate that 2021 will see some reversal in that regard.
 That, in turn, would be expected to see an increase in the number of restriction and disqualification undertakings being issued.
-Depending upon how the Courts operate for the remainder of the year, restrictions and disqualifications on foot of liquidators' applications may also see a reversal of the substantial 2020 reduction.
+Depending upon how the Courts operate for the remainder of the year, restrictions and disqualifications on foot of liquidators' applications may also see increases.